Yoga Poses for Restful Sleep: A Complete Guide to Better Nights and Brighter Days

 9. Ananda Balasana (Happy Baby Pose)

-How-to: Lie on back, grab soles of feet from outside, knees bent toward armpits.
+How-to: Lie on your back, grab the soles of your feet from outside, knees bent toward your armpits.

 10. Savasana (Corpse Pose)